The City of Rotterdam Empowers Development at Scale

 “What we saw was that various departments would go to an outside agency.
 That was becoming the trend, and from our point of view in the Information Management department, that was very undesirable because there were major considerations around who owns the data and security measures.
 The business didn’t care – they just wanted an application that did what they wanted it to do.”

-Van der Steen and his team made the decision to adopt Mendix to start delivering solutions more quickly and better manage the inherent complexity that comes with hundreds of thousands of users and an enterprise level of services.
+Van der Steen and his team made the decision to adopt the Mendix development platform to start delivering solutions more quickly and better manage the inherent complexity that comes with hundreds of thousands of users and an enterprise level of services.

 Making it Happen, Fast